PandA-InstructorMelissa/november2022-PnA/lectures/week1/agenda.md

+# Session 1
 - Welcome / Congratulations for making it
 - Starting salary for dev vs. starting salary for optometrist / dentist
     - Schooling differences
 - Intros
 - Cameras - would love to see your faces :)

-# Proj & Algos Course Breakdown/Intro Video
+## Proj & Algos Course Breakdown/Intro Video

 - **LOT OF DEADLINES!!!!!**